FerasCodes/The-Collector/README.md

 # The-Collector
-# The Collector

-The Collector is a Python application that generates batch scripts using a GUI interface.
-It categorizes commands from a JSON file and allows users to select which commands to include in the generated script.
+The Collector a bash Generator.
+It categorizes commands from a JSON file and allows users to select which commands to include in the generated bash script.

 ## Features